Your guide for gift giving holidays this season

 Diwali

 Diwali is Hinduism’s celebration of lights.
 Like Chanukkah, Diwali is characterized by the lighting of candles for five nights.
-It is celebrated throughout India.
+It is celebrated throughout India and the Indian diaspora.

 Each day has its own demarcation and special significance with the fourth night being a time of exchanging gifts.
 The date for this celebration typically circles around mid-December each year.